40th Infantry Division (United States): Combat chronicle

 Division's commander, Major general Rapp Brush (right) with Commander, Sixth Army, lieutenant general Walter Krueger at the airport in the Philippines in early 1945.

-The 40th Infantry Division was ordered into federal service on 3 March 1941.
-In February 1942, the 40th Infantry Division was reorganized from a 'square', two-brigade, four-regiment division to a three-regiment division without any intermediate brigade headquarters.
-Thus, the 79th and 80th Infantry Brigades were inactivated.

 The division departed for overseas service on 23 August 1942.
 The division's first overseas assignment was the defense of the outer Hawaiian Islands, where it arrived in September 1942.
 Training continued as defensive positions were improved and maintained.
 In July 1943, the division was concentrated on Oahu, and relieved the 24th Infantry Division of the defense of the North Sector.
 Relieved of the North Sector in October 1943, the 40th entered upon a period of intensive amphibious and jungle training.
 On 20 December 1943, the first units left for Guadalcanal, and by mid-January 1944, movement was completed, and the division prepared for its first combat assignment.
 On 24 April 1944, it left Guadalcanal for New Britain.
 The regiments of the division took positions at Talasea on the northern side of the island, at Arawe on the southern side, and at near the western end.
 Neutralization of the enemy was effected by patrols.
 No major battle was fought.
 Heavy rain and mud were constant problems.

 Japanese soldier surrenders in the Philippines.